great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_table_expectations.md

 ### 6. Implement your Metric and connect it to your Expectation

 This is the stage where you implement the actual business logic for your Expectation.
-To do so, you'll need to implement a function within a <TechnicalTag tag="metric" text="Metric"> class, and link it to your Expectation.
+To do so, you'll need to implement a function within a <TechnicalTag tag="metric" text="Metric"/> class, and link it to your Expectation.
 By the time your Expectation is complete, your Metric will have functions for all three Execution Engines (Pandas, Spark, and SQLAlchemy) supported by Great Expectations.
 For now, we're only going to define one.

 :::note